Prakash9944/node-excersice/interview-questions/aspire-interview.md

 2. what is mongodB

-3. req.query and req.path difference
+3. REQ.query and REQ.path difference

-4. what is obseavable and subscrie given the example
+4. what is observable and subscribe given the example

-5. How can you secure your node js application
+5. How can you secure your node JS application

 6. what is event loop